AP Week in Pictures: Asia

 This photo gallery highlights some of the most compelling images in Asia made or published by the Associated Press in the past week.

-The selections were curated by AP photo editor Shuji Kajiyama in Tokyo.
+The selections were curated by AP photo editor Masayo Yoshida in Tokyo.

 Follow AP visual journalism: